jlevy/og-equity-compensation/README.md

 - ❗ Vesting starts on a vesting commencement date.
   Sometimes stock option paperwork won’t reach you for weeks or months after you join a company, since it needs to be written by the lawyers and approved by the board of directors.
-Do discuss it in your negotiations to make sure the vesting commencement date will reflect the true start date of when you joined the company, not the time at which the stock option is granted.
+In your negotiations, do make sure the vesting commencement date will reflect the true start date of when you joined the company, not the time at which the stock option is granted.
 - 🔸 The offer letter is not the actual grant of your equity.
   After you sign your offer letter, ensure the company delivers you your actual equity grant documents within a few weeks.
-  It is not uncommon for early-stage startups to be sloppy with their equity granting, and if they wait too long, you can be harmed because the fair market value (and exercise price) of the equity will have gone up during that time, which is money lost for you.
+  It is not uncommon for early-stage startups to be sloppy with their equity granting.
+  If they take too long to send your grant documents, the fair market value (and exercise price) of the equity could rise in the time you’re waiting, which is money lost for you.
 - 🔸 If you’re going to early exercise, consider it like any investment.
   Don’t believe every projection about the value of the company you hear.
   Founders will tell you the best-case scenario.